-T-bone car accidents (also called side-impact collisions) happen when the front of a car collides into the side of another motor vehicle.
-This type of car accident mainly occurs at intersections where one driver fails to yield the right of way to the other driver by ignoring a traffic light or stop sign.
+T-bone car accidents (also called side-impact collisions) happen when the front of a car collides with the side of another motor vehicle.
+This type of car accident mainly occurs at intersections, where one driver fails to yield the right of way to the other driver by ignoring a traffic light or stop sign.
 If you are involved in a situation like this, you may be wondering who is at-fault in a T-bone car accident.

 Sometimes, a side-impact car accident appears cut and dry because the other driver ran a red light and admits fault.
-In some cases; however, the question is very much contested.
+In some cases, however, the question is very much contested.
 Common questions may be “who had the right of way?” or “who had to yield to traffic?”
 The answer is not always clear when both drivers claim they had the right of way.

 Determining fault in a car accident T-bone requires the use of evidence, such as an official police report, eyewitness accounts, photographs and/or videos of the damage and accident scene.
 After a car crash, take numerous photographs of both damaged vehicles.
-Additionally, take photographs of the car accident scene from multiple angles in order to include as much visual information as possible.
+Additionally, take pictures of the car accident scene from multiple angles to include as much visual information as possible.
 The official police report will provide specific details about the car crash that can be used to determine fault.

 A car accident attorney can investigate the collision and help identify who had the right of way.
 This investigation may entail Freedom of Information Law (FOIL) requests to obtain footage from street or vehicle cameras.
-The investigation may also identify potential accident witnesses, or call for an accident re-constructionist to recreate the car accident scene.
+The investigation may also identify potential accident witnesses or call for an accident re-constructionist to recreate the car accident scene.

 Injuries sustained after a car accident T-bone may vary due to factors such as speed, airbags, seat belts, the angle of the collision, and the vehicle type.
 Here are some injuries commonly associated with side-impact collisions: